 First, choose a name for your new world.
 This should be as descriptive and creative as you like - this is the name that will appear on the world selection menu.
 You can use spaces and any other characters that are permitted within filenames.
 Below we will use name “Flying Cow Party” as an example.

-Copy the Worlds/Sample
+Copy the Worlds/World One

 folder to Worlds/Flying Cow Party